nyumaya/nyumaya_audio_recognition/README.md

 The demo captures audio from the default microphone.
 For each application, different model architectures are available which are a tradeoff between accuracy and cpu/mem usage.

+## WebDemo

+An experimental web demo is available [here](https://nyumaya.com/demo/).
+This has been tested with recent versions of Chrome and Firefox.

 ## Model Architectures
 - Small model  (CPU Pi0: 20% CPU Pi3 one core: 6%)